anwala/teaching-web-science/fall-2023/homework/hw8/README.md

 Save the list of accounts (screen_names), one per line, in a text file named `accounts.txt` and upload to your GitHub repo.

-*A: How did you choose to collect the accounts?*

 *B: What topics/categories do the accounts belong to?
 You don't need to specify a grouping for each account, but what general topics/categories will you expect to be revealed by the clustering?
 Provide a this list before generating your clusters*

 ### Q2 - Create Account-Term Matrix (3 points)